akikoo/one-web-boilerplate/README.md

 2. In that same file, look for 'web.url' in line number 123.
 Create an Apache virtualhost that points to the location you defined for 'web.home' above.

+If you get the "java.lang.OutOfMemoryError: PermGen space" error during the build on OS X (I did!), try running this in your terminal: export ANT_OPTS=-XX:MaxPermSize=256m

 You should now be up and running with both the environment and the local build.